wordofwarning/wordofwarning.org/current/2025-turn/index.md

 Fluidly lyrical, effervescently acrobatic, or eccentrically innovative, let Turn 2025 transport you into a frenzy of dance…

 #### Artists
-*NB* participating artists will be announced during February — the call for proposals is open at <a href="http://turnmcr.posthaven.com" target="_blank">turnmcr.posthaven.com</a> until Friday 31 January at 5pm.
+*NB* participating artists will be announced during February — the call for proposals at <a href="http://turnmcr.posthaven.com" target="_blank">turnmcr.posthaven.com</a> closed on Friday 31 January at 5pm.

 #### Entry
 Pay What You Decide: £15/£10/£5/£0 (advance booking recommended).